MacsiDigital/laravel-zoom/README.md

     $registrant = Zoom::registrant()->make([...]);
     $meeting->registrants()->save($registrant);

-    // To retreive occurrences, Zoom requires both meeting and occurrence ID's, so we have to
+    // To retrieve occurrences, Zoom requires both meeting and occurrence ID's, so we have to
     // first retrieve the meeting

     $occurrence = Zoom::meeting()->find('...')->occurrences()->find('...');